sweirich/challenge/debruijn/debruijn4.md

 data Ty = IntTy | Ty :-> Ty | VarTy Idx | PolyTy Ty
 ```

-the library also *generates* the following data type declaration (we don't have to write it)
+the library also *generates* the following data type declaration for us (we don't have to write it).

 ```haskell
 data STy :: Ty -> Type where